-As long as the primary purpose of the trial is to hit the Argos satellites and generate locations, the recommended settings are one step with a 250-uplink limit and no data products enabled.
-If data product testing is desired, ensure the summary periods fit within your six-hour testing time frame.
+If the primary purpose of the trial is to hit the Argos satellites and generate locations, the recommended settings are one step with a 250-uplink limit and no data products enabled.
+If data product testing is desired, ensure the summary periods fit within your six-hour testing period.

-Figure 21-settings for priming Argos locations; a single six-hour step with a 250-uplink limit.
+Figure 26-settings for priming Argos locations; a single six-hour step with a 250-uplink limit.

-When testing multiple tags, it is important to space out the transmissions so they don't interfere with one another.
+When testing multiple tags, it is important to space out the transmissions so they do not interfere with one another.
 This is easily accomplished by using a magnet to activate tags a minute apart.
-Alternatively, it can be accomplished by starting tags using Tag Agent, placing tags in a bucket of salt water and then pulling each tag out of the bucket, ten seconds apart.
+Alternatively, it can be accomplished by starting tags using Tag Agent, placing tags in a bucket of salt water, and then pulling each tag out of the bucket, ten seconds apart.
 Wildlife Computers recommends only testing four to five tags at a time to avoid signal collisions.

 After the trial, review your results in the data portal.
-Use Tag Agent to change the tag settings and switch the state to Auto-start or Stop.
+Use Tag Agent to change the tag settings and switch the state to Auto-Start or Stop.